Health Professions and Occupations Act

 About the HPOA

 The Health Professions and Occupations Act (HPOA) will replace the Health Professions Act (HPA) as the governing legislation for the regulation of health professions in BC on April 1, 2026.
 Until then, the HPA remains in effect.
-For more information about the HPOA, see the information below and the FAQs on the right side of this page.
+For more information about the HPOA, see the information below and on the right side of this page, read FAQs, and watch the HPOA Licensee Webinar Series.

 Changes resulting from the Health Professions and Occupations Act